trussworks/hello-infra-draft/README.md

 # Hello, World

 This is a work in progress.

+## WIP Notes

+This section is internal notes.
+Tutorial begins in the next section: [#Network](#network).

 Experimenting with the idea of a simple, Hello, World flavored stack that someone could standup and have a base understanding of in a single day.

-## WIP Notes

 Topics to cover in the simple stack: